DNS CNAME Record Lookup

 ::ffff:808:808 0:0:0:0:0:ffff:0808:0808 0000:0000:0000:0000:0000:ffff:0808:0808

 CNAME (Canonical Name) is a type of DNS record that is used as an alias for another domain.
 Let's give a real-life example.
-You bought a domain such as securityforeveryone.com then you offer an online email services.
-To do that you've created a new subdomain such as mail.securityforeveryone.com.
-However, you found out that some of mail clients use webmail subdomain as default.
-In that case, you can use a CNAME records to map webmail.securityforeveryone.com to mail.securityforeveryone.com.
-CNAME records must point to a domain name not an IP addresses.
+You bought a domain such as securityforeveryone.com then you offer an online email service.
+To do that you've created a new subdomain such as email.securityforeveryone.com.
+However, you found out that some email clients use the webmail subdomain as default.
+In that case, you can use a CNAME record to map webmail.securityforeveryone.com to email.securityforeveryone.com.
+CNAME records must point to a domain name, not an IP address.

-Also, another example of using CNAME records is using multiple ports of same IP addresses.
+Also, another example of using CNAME records is using multiple ports of the same IP addresses.
 You can use ftp.securityforeveryone.com (21), tomcat.securityforeveryone.com (8080), apache.securityforeveryone.com (80,443) on the same IP addresses.
-All of them can point securityforeveryone.com in the CNAME records.
-With that, when you move your server to another ip addresses you have to change securityforeveryone.com's A record only.
+All of them can point to securityforeveryone.com in the CNAME records.
+With that, when you move your server to another IP address you have to change securityforeveryone.com's A record only.

 Simple.
-Write your domain on the form that top of the page, that's all.
-Generally, people use CNAME to points another subdomain or main domain.
+Write your domain on the form at the top of the page to check cname records, that's all.
+Using Security for Everyone’s free cname lookup, you can get cname records and find all cname records for a domain as well as cname record check.
+Generally, people use CNAME to points to another subdomain or main domain.
 You can use DNS CNAME lookup tool to get them.

 dig -t cname securityforeveryone.com ;; ANSWER SECTION: www.securityforeveryone.com.
 168 IN CNAME securityforeveryone.com.